DEME’s new turbine installation ship recovers electricity from waste heat

 The technology behind converting waste heat into electricity, is based on the Organic Rankine Cycle (ORC).
 Here, the refrigerant is evaporated – a non-toxic, non-flammable hydrocarbon – and routed to the expansion machine as superheated vapour.
 The highly pressurized refrigerant is expanded, thereby driving the rotary screws in the expansion machine.
 The rotational energy is used to drive a generator that produces electricity.

-For Orcan Energy, established in 2008, it is this the largest order in the marine sector in the company’s history.
+For Orcan Energy, established in 2008, it is the largest order in the marine sector in the company’s history.

 With its 4000-tonne crane capacity and DP3 technology, the Green Jade can transport the next generation of foundations and giant multi-megawatt wind turbines, jackets and components in a single shipment.